AuraDevelopmentTeam/BungeeChat2/BungeeChatApi/README.md

 You can find the builds here: https://gitlab.aura-dev.team/AuraDev/BungeeChat2/pipelines

 On the right is a download symbol, click that a dropdown will open.
 Select "build".
-Then you'll download a zip file containing all atrifacts including the API jar.
+Then you'll download a zip file containing all artifacts including the API jar.

 ## PGP Signing